drkchu/etch-a-sketch/README.md

-# etch-a-sketch
+# ETCH A SKETCH
-Some type of cross between a sketchpad and an Etch-A-Sketch
+Cross between a sketchpad and an Etch-A-Sketch
+- Practice DOM manipulation and JS in general